20 of Our Best Handmade Gifts for Her

 Presenting these festive bath cubes in a decorative jar turns a luxurious spa gift into charming bathroom décor.

 These towels use two of the most simple, versatile printmaking methods: block-making and stenciling.
 Combine these techniques for one-of-a-kind towels.

 First, print the snowdrop block-print templates, then trace the flower template onto tracing paper with a graphite pencil.
-Place the marked side down on carving block and rub the rounded handle of a linoleum cutter over the paper to transfer its design.
+Place the marked side down on a carving block and rub the rounded handle of a linoleum cutter over the paper to transfer its design.
 Use a linoleum cutter with a V-shaped attachment to carve the design onto the block.
 Dip a roller in paint, blot on paper, then roll onto the block.
 Stamp the print onto the towel; repeat.
 This design can be staggered in a half-drop repeat or stamped in columns.
-Place the stem template over waterproof paper, secure it to s mat with tape, then cut out the pattern with a craft knife.
-Align the stencil so that the stems descend from the printed flower-head images, and secure with drafting tape; use s stencil brush or sponge to apply paint.
-Repeat.

 Nail Polish "Bottles of Bubbly"

 The only thing better than gifting nail polish in their favorite shade?
 Dressing up the mini bottles, of course!
 Talk about a celebration-worthy surprise.